Cliques and a new measure of clustering: with application to U.S. domestic airlines: Empirical Results on Air Transport Networks

 \begin{itemize} \item There is considerable heterogeneity across carriers.
 For instance, Southwest has quite a stable $C(3)$ over 1999Q1 to 2013Q4, despite its significant expansion in terms of airports and routes.
 On the other hand, United has far more clustering (in triangles) from 2009 onwards, while Alaska has progressively less.

 \item Generalized clustering $C(b)$ is highly positively correlated across $b$, for some networks e.g. Delta, and is also positively correlated with network density (see Table \ref{tab:correlations} in Appendix \ref{sec:correlations}).
 Some of this follows by construction e.g. for every newly formed 4-clique in a network, there will be between two and four new 3-cliques, while every newly formed 5-clique will create between two and five new 4-cliques and between three and ten new 3-cliques.
-High correlation reduces the information-content of $C(4)$ and $C(5)$, but it is unclear whether this result holds for most classes of network, or if airline networks are in fact a special case.
-In order to control for this correlation, we might consider performing the following regressions: $C(4) = \mathrm{constant} + \beta \, C(3) + \mathrm{error}$ and $C(5) = \mathrm{constant} + \beta \, C(3) + \gamma \, C(4) + \mathrm{error}$, and using the residuals rather than $C(4)$ and $C(5)$ themselves.\footnote{We illustrate the $C(4)$ procedure in Figure \ref{fig:correlation_correction}, for US Airways and Southwest (WN).
+High correlation reduces the information-content of $C(4)$ and $C(5)$, but it is unclear whether this result holds for other real-world networks.
+To control for this correlation, we consider the following regressions: $C(4) = \mathrm{constant} + \beta \, C(3) + \mathrm{error}$ and $C(5) = \mathrm{constant} + \beta \, C(3) + \gamma \, C(4) + \mathrm{error}$, where the residuals could be used rather than $C(4)$ and $C(5)$ themselves.
+We illustrate the $C(4)$ procedure in Figure \ref{fig:correlation_correction}, for US Airways and Southwest (WN).
 Since $C(3)$ and $C(4)$ display evidence of a unit root (US) and a unit root and trend (WN), we first run regressions of the form $\Delta \, C(b)_{t} = \alpha + \delta \, t + u(b)_{t}$, for $b=3,4$.
 We then regress the difference and trend stationary $\widehat{u}(4)$ on a constant and $\widehat{u}(3)$, and find that 76\% (US) and 89\% (WN) of the variation in $C(4)$ is ``explained'' by $C(3)$.
 In this sense, $C(4)$ is moderately informative once $C(3)$ has been accounted for.
-It is unclear if other networks will give similar results. }
+It is unclear if other networks will give the same results, but similar behaviour is noticed on $C_{b-1}$ by \cite{yin_etal18} for other real-world networks.

-\item There is some evidence that $C(3) > C(4) > C(5)$, and we might think that this holds for all graphs.
-However, we were able to construct a series of (pathological) counterexamples.
+\item Table \ref{tab:network_descriptives} and Figure \ref{eq:cb_dynamics} provide evidence that $C(3) > C(4) > C(5)$, and we might think that this holds quite generally.
+However, Figure \ref{fig:clustering_difference} shows that this is not necessarily the case for $G(n,p)$.
+We can also construct a series of counterexamples using the lollipop graph $L(b, n-b)$.